rmsk2/rustpwman/README.md

 While using cursive was a largely pleasant experience it has to be noted that copying and pasting text is not possible in a terminal window while the cursive application is running.
 This in turn is probably an unfixable problem as cursive by definition controls the cursor in the terminal window, which may preclude the OS from "doing its thing".

 While a password manager is still useful without copy and paste it is not optimal to type in longer randomly chosen passwords into password dialogs which also hide what is typed.
-I therefore cam up with the solution `Quit and print`.
-When using this menu item `rustpwman` is stopped and the contents of the currently selected entry is printed to the terminal window after the TUI has been closed and control of the OS over the terminal has been reestsblished.
+I therefore came up with the solution `Quit and print`.
+When using this menu item `rustpwman` is stopped and the contents of the currently selected entry is printed to the terminal window after the TUI has been closed and control of the OS over the terminal has been restored.
 In other words the necessary information can now be copied from the terminal into the clipboard and pasted where needed.

 A similar problem occurs when importing existing password information into `rustpwman`.
 Ideally it would be possible to select the information in the other application and paste it into the terminal in which `rustpwman` is running.
-As a workaround there is the possibility to load data from a file into an existing entry using the `Load entry` menu entry.
+As a workaround there is a possibility to load data from a file into an existing entry using the `Load entry` menu entry.

 # Caveats

 This section provides information about stuff which is in my view suboptimal and should be (and possibly will be) improved in the future.

 - When the list of entry changes (after an add or delete) it may be possible that the entry selected after the change is not visible in the `ScrollView`.
 Up to this moment I was not able force cursive to scroll to the newly selected entry.
 This is most probably my fault.
 An appropriate warning dialog is displayed.
-- I am new to Rust.
+- I am fairly new to Rust.
 I guess it shows in the code.
-- There is no possibility to rename an entry
+- There is no possibility to rename an entry.